poult-lab/daily-word/english_words_ learning.md

 [n] She **shot to stardom** in a Broadway musical.

 "**Stardom** is the state of being very famous, usually as an actor, musician, or sports player."

+06.hang of it

+**to learn how to do something, especially if it is not obvious or simple**: get the hang of it "I've never used this program before."
+"Don't worry - you'll soon get the **hang of it**. "窍门"

+07.fallout /ˈfɔːlaʊt/

+[n] Grundy lost his job in the fallout from the incident.

+"the bad results of a situation or an action"

+#### 02/01.01

+01.quilt /kwɪlt/

+[n] The vibrant quilt adorned with colorful patterns was sunning itself on the clothesline, absorbing the bright rays of sunshine.

+"a warm bed covering made of [padding](https://www.google.com/search?newwindow=1&sca_esv=d113fa76b9ee4ed7&sxsrf=ACQVn08Hveeklat90IAdVCQv0qWNpBjLMA:1706861192825&q=padding&si=AKbGX_okS0g0kR2PXn0TLBASIc0mDP7DjELTosZ3ew5lGtYVeYr4SunPpbJCOue8RcjoXCBhA-ps1P2hFGLveMQ_Billg9wqeZqFEKHR4212sd5I2wChiA0%3D&expnd=1) enclosed between layers of fabric and kept in place by lines of [stitching](https://www.google.com/search?newwindow=1&sca_esv=d113fa76b9ee4ed7&sxsrf=ACQVn08Hveeklat90IAdVCQv0qWNpBjLMA:1706861192825&q=stitching&si=AKbGX_onJk-q0LQUYzV7-GRhpJ5Di2BHfwagV1dHhpb7qXgTnQphBo1tEQh2qlzPTfs4LU5oOgClA6JkXZve4ktEVuuwUzDot7wYLr1dBlOhGgJaKHJ6qK8%3D&expnd=1), typically applied in a decorative design."

+#### 02/04.12

+01.supper /ˈsʌpər/

+[n] I'll do my homework after supper.

+"the last meal of the day, either a main meal, usually smaller and less formal than dinner, or a snack eaten before you go to bed"

+02.hive /haɪv/

+[n] The hive is made of wood.

+"a structure made for bees to live in"

+03.dip /dɪp/

+[v] He dipped the brush into the paint.

+"to put sth quickly into a liquid and take it out again"

+04.dip out

+[vp] he dipped out on the examination.

+"verb(intr, adverb) Australian and NZ informal (often foll by on) to miss out on or fail to participate in something: "

+05.ashtray /ˈæʃtreɪ/

+[n] He ground his cigarette into the ashtray.

+"a container into which people who smoke put ash , cigarette ends, etc."

+06.ash /æʃ/

+[n] cigarette ash.

+"the grey or black powder that is left after sth, especially tobacco , wood or coal, has burnt"

+07.casket

+[n] "a small decorated box for holding jewellery or other valuable things, especially in the past"

+[n] "A **casket** is a coffin."

+08.barn /bɑːrn/

+[n] They live in a converted barn (= a barn that has been turned into a house) .

+"a large farm building for storing grain or keeping animals in"

+09.sneer /snɪr/

+[v] He sneered at people who liked pop music.

+"to show that you have no respect for sb by the expression on your face or by the way you speak"

+10.privy /ˈprɪvi/

+[adj] She was not privy to any information contained in the letters.

+"allowed to know about sth secret"

+11.torch /tɔːrtʃ/

+[n] the Olympic torch.

+"a long piece of wood that has material at one end that is set on fire and that people carry to give light"

+[v] The rioters torched the local library...

+"to set fire to a building or vehicle deliberately in order to destroy it"

+12.out of order vs out of service

+> When you say something is “out of order” it means a device or machine is not working properly.
+On the other hand, “out of service” refers to something which is inoperative or is not available for use.

+#### 02/05.01

+01.holster /ˈhoʊlstər/

+[n]  the Luger slid easily from the holster.

+"a leather case worn on a belt or on a narrow piece of leather under the arm, used for carrying a small gun"

+#### 02/06.01

+01.scion /ˈsaɪən/

+[n] Young chaebol scions pursue careers in entertainment.

+"a young member of a family, especially a famous or important one"

+#### 02/07

+01.mesh /meʃ/

+[n] The ground-floor windows are obscured by wire mesh.

+"**Mesh** is material like a net made from wire, thread, or plastic."

+02.senator  /ˈsenətər/

+[n] He has served as a Democratic senator for Texas since 2000.

+"a member of a senate"

+03.senate /ˈsenət/

+[n] a member of the Senate.

+"one of the two groups of elected politicians who make laws in some countries, for example in the US, Australia, Canada and France.
+The Senate is smaller than the other group but higher in rank.
+Many state parliaments in the US also have a Senate."

+04.obscure /əbˈskjʊr/

+[v] The view was obscured by fog.

+"to make it difficult to see, hear or understand sth"

+05.charter /ˈtʃɑːrtər/

+[n] the European Union's Social Charter of workers' rights.

+"a written statement describing the rights that a particular group of people should have"

+[v] a chartered plane.

+"to hire/rent a plane, boat, etc. for your own use"

+06.chartered /ˈtʃɑːrtərd/

+[adj] There will be 1,023 flights between the two countries over the eight-day holiday season, including chartered ones."hired for a particular purpose"